bkyonce/privacy-grc-homelab/docs/01-foundation/organization-profile.md

 support and refund portal - Handles account problems, refund, disputes, and attachments.
 Integration marketplace - connects platform to payment processors, CRMs, email providers, and analytic vendors.
 Shares account, transaction, tokens, and API activity to third party analytic and payment vendors creating third party risk.

+## Processing purpose register and data subject

+Blue Arbor(BA) processes Subscribers data by collecting name, email, account ID, and preferences in order to create and administer the subscribers account and deliver purchased services.
+BA processes payment account holder data be using billing contact info, card tokens, transaction records, and card brand in order to authorize recurring payments, issue refunds, and manage renewals.
+BA processes customer admin data by using their business contact info, role, permissions and admin activity to allow authorized reps to manage their orgs admin BA account.
+BA processes the data Support requesters because when a data subject calls help desk they must provide account or contact information to the help desk consultant so a ticket can be created, and the data subject can be authenticated.
+BA processes website visitors data by browser data, security events, and IP address all of which are in order to operate the website and prevent abuse or malicious activity.
+BA processes employees name, business email, employer, and inquiry details in order to administer employment, meet legal needs and secure company system.